-MailBrowserBackup is an elegant, simple, and reliable open source application designed specifically to meet your mail client and Web browser back up needs.10 must-have Linux Web-based tools
+MailBrowserBackup is an elegant, simple, and reliable open source application designed specifically to meet your mail client and Web browser back up needs.

-There's no shortage of Web-centric Linux tools -- the trick if figuring out which ones are best for your needs.
-Jack Wallen offers a list of those he thinks are the cream of the crop.10 Linux and open source developer tools you should not overlook
+There’s no shortage of Web-centric Linux tools — the trick if figuring out which ones are best for your needs.
+Jack Wallen offers a list of those he thinks are the cream of the crop.

 Vincent Danen introduces open source DropBox, a file synchronization service that works for Linux, Mac OS X, and Windows clients.
 DropBox can be used to share documents, configuration files, photos, music, or anything else you want between systems linked to your account.